 💡 The Key Takeaway: Combining market research methods is the best of both worlds.
 Both qualitative and quantitative initiatives have unique benefits to offer a study, therefore don't feel like you have to settle on just one.

 Using quantitative and qualitative research in a hybrid approach provides a comprehensive story, but what comes first the qual or the quant?

 Where there is no right or wrong answer, as a market research company specializing in both methodologies, we often support the golden rule of conducting qualitative research before quantitative.

-By using qualitative research first, you are able to make well informed answer choices for say a quantitative phone survey.
-In doing so, respondents are able to choose answers that are most relevant, and in turn creates highly valuable feedback.
+By using qualitative research first, you are able to make well-informed answer choices for say a follow-up quantitative phone survey.
+In doing so, respondents are able to choose answers that are most relevant, and in turn, create highly valuable feedback.

 Regardless of the order in which you choose to conduct your research, it is important to remain consistent when utilizing a hybrid approach in order to easily translate insights and data across both project phases.